 1 Peter 2:11-25 ESV

 Church has been different for many people lately.
 For some, church online has always been normal.
 For many, irregular attendance due to life’s chaotic circumstances were to be expected.
 For some, government regulations in other countries have always been a barrier to attending worship services.
-It is my prayer that we all look at a few aspects of church here from a biblical perspective.
+But what has God taught us about Church in His word?

 A holy day was established at creation on the seventh day of rest and was enacted in God Himself.
 It was given to us in the ten commandments and then confirmed in the New Testament.
 It is not a day for ourselves but a day for His honor and glory.
-It is for us to worship Him not for our gain (although we do gain in it).
+It is for us to worship Him, commune in rest with our brothers and sisters in Christ, and to be nourished by His word and the sacraments.
 It is a day to gather together and to set apart...
 A day to make our highest priority.
-Some people don’t understand and that’s alright.
-Some Christians set other examples but people are not our role models.
+Some people don’t care for these things and that’s alright.
+Some Christians now days set other examples but people are not our role models.
 We have the word of God to teach, rebuke, correct, and train us in righteousness.
 We are the Church and the Church is Gods, not ours.
 We are His people the sheep of His pasture.
 Church is Gods people leaving the world and coming to worship and grow in the grace and knowledge of our Lord and savior.
 Church is not our means of evangelism.
-Church is not a place to fill empty seats with unsaved souls.
-Exodus 30:30-33 ESV “You shall anoint Aaron and his sons, and consecrate them, that they may serve me as priests.
-And you shall say to the people of Israel, 'This shall be my holy anointing oil throughout your generations.
-It shall not be poured on the body of an ordinary person, and you shall make no other like it in composition.
-It is holy, and it shall be holy to you.
-Whoever compounds any like it or whoever puts any of it on an outsider shall be cut off from his people.'"”
+Church is not a place to fill empty seats with unsaved souls. “…make a distinction between the holy and the profane, and between the unclean and the clean,” Leviticus 10:10.

 From the first ‘tent of meeting’ established by God to the first churches in the New Testement, our Lord called His people out of the world for the purpose of worship, sacrifice, and fellowship.
 We then go into the world proclaiming the gospel to the lost.
 We know, however. that in all congregations there will be some who visit or who regularly attend who have not been saved and we all are sensitive to them but we don’t change our worship according to the lost.
 Rather, we worship according to the Lord.